Where to Stay in Graz for First-Time Visitors (Best Areas + Hotels 2026)

 IntercityHotel Graz – Starting at 105€ A very modern addition to the station area.
 The rooms are sleek and soundproofed, ensuring you won’t hear a single train whistle.
 A great value for business travelers who want reliability and comfort.

-Planning your Austrian Route?
+Planning your Austria Route?

 Graz is the perfect southern anchor for your Austrian journey.
 Before you leave, make sure to check out my other detailed guides to help you find the perfect stay: